|

 the west.)

-The Canadian flag has flown proudly above the castle for each ICS
+Canadian flag has flown proudly above the castle for each ICS Canada

 Calendar of Events).

-in the castle's courtyard, is a 22-roomed Dolls House inspired by
+located in the castle's courtyard, is a 22-roomed Dolls House inspired

-the three great Georgian Mansions of 18th century Ireland.
-The quality
+by the three great Georgian Mansions of 18th century Ireland.
+The

-and detail of its miniature furniture and fittings are as much an
+quality and detail of its miniature furniture and fittings are as

-attraction for adults as for children.
-All proceeds from the nominal
+much an attraction for adults as for children.
+All proceeds from

 Canada's Tara's Palace connection is the limited edition Mountie